 The business workstation is also a common target for computer attacks.
 Implementing simple and quick tips for protecting your employees’ workstations is one of the most important steps you can take to secure your infrastructure.

 Poorly protected workstations are a vulnerability that hackers look to exploit to gain personal data.
-Workstations can also become gateways for attacks to more sensitive systems within the company.
+Workstations can also become gateways for attacks on more sensitive systems within the company.
 There are some simple steps to apply to guard against these risks.

 - Workstations and unused mobile devices are locked automatically.